enzoblain/AutoMAcross/README.md

 ## Project Structure

 - **main.py**: The main script that runs the trading bot, managing data retrieval, crossover detection, and order execution.
+- **candle.py**: Contains the `Candle` class for handling and validating candlestick data.
+- **config.md**: Configuration file that specifies how to handle errors in candle data.
 - **requirements.txt**: A list of all Python packages required to run this project.

 ## Features